Best gravel bike helmets 2026: Top-scoring off-road helmets reviewed and lab tested

 ✅ You want to go fast without overheating: The POC Procen Air helmet, not listed here, was faster in our wind tunnel test, but the Evade 3 came a close 2nd while being much better vented.
 I have personally raced in it multiple times and really rate it.

-❌ You are on a budget: The Evade is occasionally discounted, but it's a high price for a helmet that's only a couple of watts faster than the Van Rysel RCR-F. It does come with MIPS Air Node and a Virginia Tech safety rating though, which might be enough to swing your decision.
+❌ You are on a budget: The Evade is occasionally discounted, but it's a high price for a helmet that's only a couple of watts faster than the Van Rysel RCR-F.

-The S-Works Evade III isn't the fastest helmet we've tested in either of our tests, but it was within a watt of the winner in both cases, and whenever we speak to industry experts who have run their own tests, they all say the Evade did well.
+The S-Works Evade III isn't the fastest helmet we've tested in either of our wind tunnel tests, but it was within a watt of the winner in both cases, and whenever we speak to industry experts who have run their own tests, they all say the Evade did well.
 It seemingly isn't reliant on the perfect conditions, and instead is fast for everyone, no matter the ride position, head angle or wind speed.

 Check out my Specialized S-Works Evade III review for more.

-Most versatile gravel bike helmet
+Best gravel bike helmet for budget aero

 Specifications